Good-Ghosting/goodghosting-protocol-v2/README.md

 After setting the required configs mentioned above, start by setting the `CELO_PRIVATE_KEY` var (which is a 8-24 word seed phrase for your wallet) & the `RPC` var in the `.env` file.
 Then, make sure you have the correct [deployment configs](./deploy.config.ts) set.
 If a **whitelisted pool** needs to be deployed, make sure the `merkle root` is properly set, and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L20) is `true`.
 Then, just run `yarn deploy:celo`.

-The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: "aaveV2", "moola", "mobius-cUSD-DAI", "mobius-cUSD-USDC" & "no-external-strategy".
+The [strategy value](https://github.com/Good-Ghosting/goodghosting-protocol-v2/blob/master/deploy.config.ts#L6) options in deploy config are: "aaveV2", "moola", "mobius-cUSD-DAI", "mobius-cUSD-USDC" & "open".

 Here is a sample deployment log: